-Board certified plastic surgeon Dr. Roger Tsai provides eyelid surgery to patients in West Hollywood, Beverly Hills, Los Angeles, CA, and surrounding locations.
+Board certified plastic surgeon Roger Tsai, MD provides eyelid surgery to patients in West Hollywood, Beverly Hills, Los Angeles, CA, and surrounding locations.

 The surgeon may undertake the blepharoplasty with the patient under local anesthesia with mild sedation.
 In case the patient is anxious, or the surgery is more complicated, the plastic surgeon may recommend general anesthesia.
 An anesthesiologist or a registered nurse anesthetist will administer the general anesthesia.